Summer Lawn Care

 A woman rakes up leaves during late summer.

 • Continue to water your yard.
-Your lawn needs to recover from heat stress and gather strength for the upcoming winter, and watering will assist with that.
+Your lawn needs to recover from heat stress and gather strength for the upcoming winter; watering will assist with that.

 • Fertilize the grass again.
-One last fertilization should happen about three weeks before your last mowing.
+One last fertilization should happen about three weeks before your previous mowing.
 This will provide energy and nutrients for that lawn as temperatures cool off.

 • Rake any leaves before winter.
 Leaving dead leaves on your lawn once snow hits can lead to snow mold as it warms up again.
 The dead leaves will also smother sprouting grass in the spring.

-• Late summer or early fall is a great time to reseed.
-The temperatures are cooler so your seedlings will have less stress on them as they begin to grown.
+• Late summer or early fall is an excellent time to reseed.
+The temperature is more relaxed, so seedlings will have less stress as they grow.

 • Aerate your lawn again.
-Aerating will relieve soil compaction that has occurs from foot traffic all summer.
-It also will allow air, nutrients, and water to get to the grassroots easier.
+Aerating will relieve soil compaction that has occurred from foot traffic all summer.
+It also will allow air, nutrients, and water to get to the grassroots more easily.

 Your yard should win lawn of the month after following these steps, or at least the best lawn on your block.